A10 - Refrigerator INDESIT - Free user manual and instructions

 The instructions contained in this manual are applicable to different model refrigerators.
 The diagrams may not directly represent the appliance purchased.
 For more complex features, consult the following pages.

-!
-Before placing your new appliance into operation please read these operating instructions carefully.
-They contain important information for safe use, for installation and for care of the appliance.
+Before placing your new appliance into operation, please read these operating instructions carefully.
+They contain important information for safe use, installation, and care of the appliance.
+Please keep these operating instructions for future reference and pass them on to any new owners of the appliance.

 Positioning and connection